robin-rpr/calos/doc/tutorial.rst

   charlie

-More specifically, the user namespace, when created without privileges as Charliecloud does, lets you map any container UID to your host UID.
+More specifically, the user namespace, when created without privileges as Clearly does, lets you map any container UID to your host UID.
 :code:`clearly run` implements this with the :code:`--uid` switch.
-So, for example, you can tell Charliecloud you want to be root, and it will tell you that you’re root::
+So, for example, you can tell Clearly you want to be root, and it will tell you that you’re root::

   $ clearly run --uid 0 /var/tmp/hello.sqfs -- bash